AnsamAli/Bingo/README.md

 ## Game Rules
-A Bingo board contains 25 spaces with 1 free space
+A Bingo board contains 25 spaces with 1 free space.
-The spaces have a unique id which is an int from 1 to 75 The player/ client is assigned 24 random spaces that are all unmarked There are at least 2 players
+The spaces have a unique id which is an int from 1 to 75 The player/client is assigned 24 random spaces that are all unmarked There are at least 2 players
-BingoServer distributes the spaces, saves the spaces into cards and displays them randomly 1 by 1 if the player has the spaces specified by the card, mark that space.
+BingoServer distributes the spaces, saves the spaces into cards and displays them randomly 1 by 1 The numbers in the B column are between 1 and 15, in the I column between 16 and 30, in the N column between 31 and 45 plus a free space in the second row, in the G column between 46 and 60, and in the O column between 61 and 75. if the player has the spaces specified by the card, mark that space.

 Bingo is achieved: